Kunlong1994/lab3/Lab-06.md

 The chatServer.js code is written in javascript.
 It is run on the IxE using [node.js](https://en.wikipedia.org/wiki/Node.js).
 This code handles the different client interactions and manages the network connections.

 ### index.html and index.js (The browser code)
-Index.html is written in HTML, but with javascript embedded.
-The index.js code acts as a library for the functions called in `index.html`, and is written in javascript.
-These files are served from the IxE when node.js is running `chatServer.js`.
-Both index.html and `index.js` run on the web browser.
+`index.html` is written in HTML, but includes a link to the `index.js` javascript file via the `<script src='js/index.js'></script>` tag.
+The `index.js` code links to the elements created in `index.html`, and is written in javascript.
+These files are served from the IxE when Node is running `chatServer.js`.
+Both index.html and `index.js` are transmitted as text from the Node server to the browser, and then run within the web browser.

 #### Annotated code tours